awsdocs/iam-user-guide/doc_source/id_credentials_mfa_u2f_supported_configurations.md

 AWS currently supports U2F\-compliant security devices that plug into USB ports on your computer\.

-**Note**
-If you are using security devices manufactured by [Yubico](https://www.yubico.com), we recommend using the Yubico YubiKey 4 or 5\.
-If you have an earlier version, we recommend that you check the security guidelines on the [Yubico support site](https://support.yubico.com/support/home)\.

 For information on purchasing a supported device, see [Multi\-Factor Authentication](http://aws.amazon.com/iam/details/mfa/)\.

 ## Browsers That Support U2F<a name="id_credentials_mfa_u2f_browsers"></a>